How to Choose Luxury Tour Operators in Italy: 8-Point Evaluation Framework for Travel Advisors

 Questions to Ask Potential Partners:

 - Do you sell directly to consumers?
-If so, how do you protect your agent relationships?
+If so, how do you protect agent relationships?

 - What is your policy on branding and client-facing documents?